yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 specific and not generic to TLS.
 On the other hand, the current document provides a solution that is independent of the server's certificate management and that can be entirely and easily automated. {{hpkp}}
-compares HPKP to the current draft in more detail.
+compares HPKP to the current document in more detail.

 The ticket pinning proposal augments these mechanisms with a much easier to implement and deploy solution for server identity pinning, by reusing